Kennett River Nature Walk Visitation Data

 Visitors continuing past the easement counter into the back of our community: 12,450

 While there has been a marked reduction in inappropriate wildlife interactions—driven by our community-led Keep the Wildlife Wild education campaign, alongside the establishment of wildlife protection zones and revegetation sites supported by the Colac Otway Shire and the Great Ocean Road Coast and Parks Authority—tourists continue to trespass onto private properties in search of close encounters.
-This ongoing issue poses safety and amenity concerns for residents, and heavily impacts families who rely on Airbnb income.
+This ongoing issue poses safety and amenity concerns for residents, and has impacted families who rely on Airbnb income.

-In 20 months, the Nature Walk has hosted more than 100,000 people.
+In 20 months, the Nature Walk has hosted more than 100,000 people

-Tourism is altering the foraging behaviour of the local mob along the Kennett River Nature Walk—an ancient and vital foraging corridor relied upon instinctively over generations.
+High-volume tourism is altering the foraging behaviour of the local mob along the Kennett River Nature Walk—an ancient and vital foraging corridor relied upon instinctively over generations.
 Once commonly seen feeding at dawn or in the early afternoon, kangaroos are now delaying their foraging until nightfall to avoid constant disturbance from high visitor numbers.
 These corridors are not random; they are critical pathways for feeding, movement, and safety.
-When disrupted, they can force significant behavioural changes—something locals are clearly witnessing as human pressure on this habitat continues to grow.
+When disrupted, they can force significant behavioural changes—something locals are witnessing as human pressure on this habitat continues to grow.

-Within a 6-month period - October 2025 to March 2026, the Kennett River Nature Walk’s Google profile has received 31,000 views, 9,900 interactions and 15,000 searches.
+Within a 6-month period - October 2025 to March 2026, the

 Koalas in Victoria generally breed from September to January, increasing their ground activity to find mates and territories.
 However, constant visitor traffic from dawn until dusk now disrupts these movements.